Up to Our Hips: Background and Collins' arrest

 The Charlatans released their second studio album Between 10th and 11th in March 1992 through Situation Two, a Beggars Banquet Records subsidiary.
-It was critically lambasted upon its release and showed a drop in album sales due to the public backlash to towards the Madchester scene.
-It peaked at number 21 in the UK Albums Chart; out of its two singles, "Weirdo" reached the highest, charting at number 19 on the UK Singles Chart.
-The band promoted the album with two tours of the United States, a stint in mainland Europe and a short trek to Japan, running into September 1992.
+It was critically lambasted upon its release and showed a drop in album sales due to the public backlash towards the Madchester scene.
+It peaked at number 21 on the UK Albums Chart; out of its two singles, "Weirdo" reached the highest, charting at number 19 on the UK Singles Chart.
+The band promoted the album with two tours of the United States, a stint in mainland Europe, and a short trek to Japan, running into September 1992.
 They then spent the following months writing material, wanting to move away from the electronic nature of Between 10th and 11th, and relaxing.

 The Charlatans rehearsed at the Greenhouse in Heaton Norris, Stockport, where they recorded ideas with a four-track cassette recorder.
-In December 1992, keyboardist Rob Collins was arrested, alongside his friend Michael Whitehouse, for participating in an attempted armed robbery.
-The pair had been out drinking and Collins drove them to an off licence.
+In December 1992, keyboardist Rob Collins was arrested, along with his friend Michael Whitehouse, for participating in an attempted armed robbery.
+The pair had been out drinking, and Collins drove them to an off-licence.
 He heard a gunshot and saw Whitehouse, who had a prop gun, fleeing the shop.
 Collins managed to get Whitehouse into the car and drove them to Wednesbury, where they were arrested.
 After five days in custody, Collins was charged with being the getaway driver.
 His bail was set at £25,000, which was paid for by his father.
 The incident saw him lose his passport, which angered the rest of the Charlatans, as if Collins was found guilty, he could face five years in prison.